-Centre to procure 60L DNA vaccines in October
+Centre To Procure 60L DNA Vaccines In October

-New Delhi, Oct 13 (IANS) The Centre is all set to roll out the world's first DNA vaccine ZyCov-D against Covid this month.
+New Delhi: The Centre is all set to roll out the world's first DNA vaccine ZyCov-D against Covid this month.
 A source said the government aims to procure a total of 60 lakh vaccines in October for this.

 The source said that the government will procure over 28 crore vaccines in October.
 It includes 22 crore Covishield vaccine shots, six crore Covaxin and 60 lakh DNA vaccine.